Social Anxiety Disorder / Social Phobia

 Agoraphobia and depressive disorders are often prominent, and may both contribute to sufferers becoming "housebound".
 If the distinction between social phobia and agoraphobia is very difficult, precedence should be given to agoraphobia; a depressive diagnosis should not be made unless a full depressive syndrome can be identified clearly.

-As the criteria above mention, there are two sub-types of social anxiety disorder.
+There are two sub-types of Social Anxiety Disorder.
 The first is generalized and much more detrimental.
 It's when someone is anxious in most social situations.
-The second is when someone functions well on the whole, but fears specific situations such as eating or writing in front of people, or using a urinal when someone else is nearby.
+The second is when someone functions well on the whole, but fears specific scenarios such as eating or writing in front of people.

-There's another way Social Phobics can be divided into two types.
-Some people with this problem don't feel great in social situations, but they manage to function in them anyways.
-They have a group of friends and do things with them.
+There's another way social phobics can be divided into two types.
+Some people with this problem don't feel great in social situations, but they manage to function in them anyway.
+They have a social and romantic life.
 They may not be operating at 100%, but they get by.
-The second type are people who don't have much of a social life because their nerves are too much for them to rein in.
-They're lonely and unhappy and isolated.
+The second type don't have relationships because their nerves are too much for them to rein in.
+They're lonely and unhappy.

 Cognitive restructuring